AdrienChampion/induction_for_dummies/src/readme.md

 beware that the way this series defines and use them might differ, sometimes subtly, in other discussions on verification and induction.

+\
+\

+These posts discuss verification from the point of view of the solvers available for verification, and actual semi-industrial or industrial program verification challenges.
+Solvers are low-level tools working on systems that are relatively far from the programs to analyze: we are interested in bridging this gap.

+\
+\

+The main goal of these posts is to introduce readers to induction-based verification techniques.
+A simple tool called `mikino` is used throughout and will let us inspect low-level aspects as well as run and inspect our proofs at (relatively) high level.
+Readers are encouraged to attempt to verify their own programs.
+We also hope to give an understanding of the challenges in designing a verification framework for a specific context using existing low-level solvers.

 ## Table of Contents